Artificial Intelligence & Pharma: What’s Next?

 By understanding how small-molecule drugs interact with all proteins in the body, Ligand Express can produce the best solution, understand potential side effects, and determine new uses for existing drugs.

 AI in pharmacology can also be used to find cures for known diseases such as Parkinson’s and Alzheimer’s, as well as rare diseases.
-This is great news considering the fact that 95% of rare diseases do not have a single FDA approved treatment, according to Global Genes.
+This is great news considering the fact that 95% of rare diseases do not have a single FDA approved treatment, according to Rare Diseases.

 Traditionally, pharmaceutical companies don’t focus their efforts on treatments for rare diseases because the return on investment doesn’t warrant the time and cost it takes to produce the drugs.